-Figure 9/X.84 - Concept of frame relay port mode
+Figure 9/X.84 - Concept of frame relay many-to-one mode

-Figure 9/X.84 upper part shows two frame relay devices physically connected with a frame relay UNI or NNI.
-Between their two ports P1 and P2, n frame relay VCs are configured.
+Figure 9/X.84 upper part shows two frame relay devices connected via a frame relay UNI or NNI.
+Between them n frame relay VCs are configured.
+The n frame relay VCs are controlled by the same signalling channel using DLCI = 0.

 Figure 9/X.84 lower part shows the replacement of the physical frame relay interface with a pair of PEs and a pair of VC LSPs (one VC LSP for each traffic direction between PE1 and PE2).
 The interface between a FR device and a PE is either a FR UNI or NNI.
-The set of n FR VCs between the two FR ports P1 and P2 are mapped now to one pair of VC LSPs, hence with port mode.

-FR VCs are not visible individually to a PE, there is no configuration of individual FR VC in a PE.
-A PE processes the set of FR VCs assigned to a port as an aggregate.
-FR traffic and QoS parameters listed in Clause 10 may be assigned to the aggregate traffic flowing on an interface between a CE and a PE and not to individual FR VC and policing may be performed on the aggregate.
+The set of n FR VCs which are controlled by the same signalling channel using DLCI = 0, between the two PEs are mapped to one pair of VC LSPs.
+In the many-to-one mapping mode, FR VCs are not visible individually to a PE, there is no configuration of individual FR VC in a PE.
+A PE processes the set of FR VCs as an aggregate.
+FR traffic and QoS parameters listed in Clauses 10 and 11 are assigned to the aggregate traffic flowing on an interface between a CE and a PE and not to individual FR VC and policing may be performed on the aggregate.

-FR port mode provides transport between two PEs of a complete FR frame excluding the opening and closing flags and the Frame check sequence (FCS) and with bit/byte stuffing undone.
+FR many-to-one mode provides transport between two PEs of a complete FR frame excluding the opening and closing flags and the Frame check sequence (FCS) and with bit/byte stuffing undone.